 Two years in the early 80’s spent programming new music and live performance at the Midland Group Arts Centre in Nottingham brought him into contact with the work of many experimental live art, theatre and dance companies and he subsequently worked collaboratively for several visual theatre companies writing scores for the seminal A Place in Europe (1983) for Impact Theatre Cooperative, large-scale site-specific works for Lumiere & Son Theatre Company and several collaborations with director Pete Brooks with Insomniac Productions and more recently imitating the dog theatre company.

-Jeremy has written on live performance and music for Performance Magazine and Live Art Magazine.
-During the 1990’s he taught at Nottingham Trent University on its innovative interdisciplinary arts courses and has lectured on contemporary music and its relation with time based media at Central St Martins School and Wimbledon School of Art.
-He is currently senior lecturer in music at Goldsmiths, University of London and has contributed writing to various publications on repetition in music and performance, collaboration and the devising process.
+Jeremy wrote on live performance and music for Performance Magazine and Live Art Magazine.
+During the 1990’s he taught at Nottingham Trent University on its innovative interdisciplinary arts courses and had lectured on contemporary music and its relation with time based media at Central St Martins School and Wimbledon School of Art.
+His last post was Reader in music at Goldsmiths, University of London and had contributed writing to various publications on repetition in music and performance, collaboration and the devising process.
 He was composer in residence at Brisbane Conservatorium during 2002 where he worked collaboratively with the Australian new music ensemble TOPOLOGY.